 A Stranger with a Secret

-Sugarcreek is a small community in the heart of Amish country where Rachel Troyer (Sarah Lancaster) having been raised there is the local policewoman.
-Rachel is concerned for her three Amish aunts Bertha (Kelly McGillis), Anna (Marianna Alacchi) and Lydia (Annie Kitral) who raised her when she was an orphan as they are getting on in years and run a farmhouse inn which is in a state of disrepair.
-Enter Joe (Tom Everett Scott) a stranger who shows up in town with his son Bobby (Thomas Kapanowski) whose jeep has broken down and has lost his wallet.
+Sugarcreek is a small community in the heart of Amish country where Rachel Troyer (Sarah Lancaster - Looking for Mr. Right), having been raised there, is the local policewoman.
+Rachel is concerned for her three Amish aunts Bertha (Kelly McGillis - An Uncommon Grace), Anna (Marianna Alacchi) and Lydia (Annie Kitral) who raised her when she was an orphan as they are getting on in years and run a farmhouse inn which is in a state of disrepair.
+Enter Joe (Tom Everett Scott - Independence Daysaster), a stranger who shows up in town with his son Bobby (Thomas Kapanowski) when his jeep breaks down and has lost his wallet.
 Naturally suspicious Rachel starts prying in to who Joe is whilst he helps out around the inn, doing it up for them.
 With the aunts trying to match make Rachel and Joe, she uncovers the surprising truth as to who Joe is and why he is so cagey about his past, but in doing so it forces him to face up to things as his past catches up to him.

 Aside from that "Love Finds You in Sugarcreek" benefits from a good casting with Tom Everett Scott doing a surprisingly good job of playing Joe, I say surprisingly as Scott has this nice guy thing about him but he pulls of the unkempt look remarkably well whilst also delivering that aspect of being protective of his past.
 Then there is Sarah Lancaster who in the past has appeared in movies where she has been cast because of her looks but here as Rachel she gets to deliver character as well which she achieves by bringing the romantic aspect of her character but also the concerned cop.